-As Fellowship Advisor, Katrina Helz works to recruit and support graduate students applying for prestigious nationally competitive awards.
-She also coordinates internal fellowships including the Provost’s Dissertation Fellowship and the Dissertation Travel Library Award.
-Katrina holds an M.A. in international affairs.
+As Fellowship Advisor, Katrina Helz works to recruit and support graduate students applying for prestigious, nationally-competitive awards.
+She also coordinates internal fellowships, including the Provost’s Dissertation Fellowship and the Dissertation Travel Library Award.
+Katrina holds an M.A. in International Affairs.

-For more information on fellowship advising please contact her at email@example.com.
+For more information on fellowship advising, please contact her at firstname.lastname@example.org.

 Aims to bring 100 high-impact faculty to Georgia State University between 2010-2015, a limited number of competitive University Doctoral Fellowships are available to qualified students working in each 2CI area.
-Students selected as University Fellows receive competitive stipends, reduced teaching requirement, graduate assistant benefits and a renewable award.
+Students selected as University Fellows receive competitive stipends, reduced teaching requirement, graduate assistant benefits, and a renewable award.

 The Dissertation Grant Program & William Suttles Graduate Fellowship are available to support the scholarly dissertation research of doctoral level graduate students at Georgia State University.
 Applicants to the Dissertation Grant Program may also be nominated for the William M. Suttles Graduate Fellowship by their dissertation director.

 Doctoral students with an approved dissertation project are eligible to apply for a monthly stipend of $2000 to support focused effort on dissertation completion.
-Students must be in their final year and must collaborate with their dissertation advisor to develop an application that presents a realistic and comprehensive plan comprised of measurable monthly goals.
-Once a semester, advisors will submit a report on the student’s progress and give an explanation of any deviation from the monthly goals.
+Students must be in their final year and must collaborate with their dissertation adviser to develop an application that presents a realistic and comprehensive plan comprised of measurable monthly goals.
+Once a semester, advisers will submit a report on the student’s progress and give an explanation of any deviation from the monthly goals.

 This award is for doctoral students in any discipline with an approved prospectus who require funding to travel to a museum, archive or library to complete dissertation research.
 Recipients will be awarded $500 for domestic travel or $1,000 for international travel.
 Upon return from travel, recipients must present on their travel and research as it relates to their dissertation.